HF (High Frequency)

 HF (High Frequency) RFID Standards and Frequencies

-In the HF (High Frequency) band, there are passive tags that work at around 13.56 MHz that, as well as the Low Frequency RFID tags, work with magnetic coupling principles.
+In the HF (High Frequency) band, we have passive tags that work at around 13.56 MHz on the basis of magnetic coupling principles, like Low Frequency RFID tags.

 HF RFID tags – Common advantages: